Rwanda's Genocide Ended 26 Years Ago. Survivors Are Still Finding Mass Graves

 Official estimates put the death toll of the genocide between 800,000 and 1 million people.
 Extremist Hutu militias carried out the mass slaughter primarily of Tutsis, an ethnic minority, as well as members of the Twa ethnic group and moderate Hutus who protected those fleeing the violence or refused to participate in the violence.
 As many as half a million women were raped.

-Joseph Nkurunziza, the cofounder and director of Never Again, a peacebuilding organization focused on preventing genocide, calls it a "genocide of proximity," where neighbors and even relatives turned against each other.
+Joseph Nkurunziza, the co-founder and director of Never Again, a peace-building organization focused on preventing genocide, calls it a "genocide of proximity," where neighbors and even relatives turned against one another.

 Many of the survivors of the violence still grapple with its scars, both physical and emotional.